Courses and Application Process

 Course Descriptions

-A team of University of Minnesota Rochester (UMR) students in specialized courses (PUBH 3571 and PUBH4571) is responsible for special projects during the course.
-Students will participate in a three-day environmental and public health immersion event for high-school students in partnership with the Minnesota Department of Natural Resources and a one-day field experience during which student leaders further their mentorship relationships and projects.
+A team of University of Minnesota Rochester students in specialized courses — PUBH 3571 and PUBH 4571 — leads special projects during the course.
+Students take part in a three‑day environmental and public health immersion event for high‑school students in partnership with the Minnesota Department of Natural Resources and a one‑day field experience that strengthens mentorship and project development.

 Courses: